Perturbation Duality for Robust and Distributionally Robust Optimization: Short and General Proofs: ``Primal-Worst Equals Dual-Best" via Perturbations

 \subsection{The Primal-Worst Problem}

-In this section, we review the \emph{robust counterpart} of an optimization problem involving uncertain parameters, in which a decision maker anticipates the worst case in terms of both feasibility and cost.
-Accordingly, \cite{beck2009duality} provided the alternative moniker, \emph{primal-worst}, which we formally define below using $z$ to denote the uncertain parameters. \begin{definition}[Primal-Worst] Let $X,Z$ be LCTV {Hausdorff} spaces, $\mathcal{Z}\subseteq Z$ be a closed, convex, nonempty set.
+We recall the notion of a \emph{robust counterpart} of an optimization problem involving uncertain parameters, in which a decision maker anticipates the worst case in terms of both feasibility and cost.
+Accordingly, \cite{beck2009duality} provided the alternative moniker, \emph{primal-worst}, which we formally define below using $z$ to denote the uncertain parameters. \begin{definition}[Primal-Worst] Let $X,Z$ be locally convex {Hausdorff} topological vector spaces, $\mathcal{Z}\subseteq Z$ be a closed, convex, nonempty set.
 If $\phi:X \times Z \rightarrow \Reals$ is a convex-concave function, then we refer to \( \inf_x \sup_z \phi(x,z) \) as a \emph{primal-worst} problem. \end{definition} In particular, for $m\geq0$, given functions $\{f_i:X\times Z\to\Reals\}_{i=0}^m$ such that: $\{f_i(\cdot\,, z)\}_{i=0}^m$ are proper, closed, convex for any $z\in Z$; and $\{-f_i(x,\cdot)\}_{i=0}^m$ are proper, closed, convex for any $x\in X$, then

 is a {primal-worst} problem.
 We remark that $-\infty<f_i<+\infty$ for all $x\in X$ and $z\in Z$; consequently, both $f_i(\cdot, z)$ and $f_i(x, \cdot)$ are continuous for any $(x, z) \in X\times Z$.
 For primal-worst problems of the form \eqref{eq::P-W}, \cite{beck2009duality} introduce a procedure for obtaining a lower bound in the form of another optimization problem, which they refer to as the \emph{dual-best} problem.
 When tight, a duality relationship holds between pessimistic and optimistic mathematical programming formulations termed \emph{primal-worst equals dual-best}.
 Since \cite{beck2009duality}, there have been several follow-up works, including \cite{jeyakumar2010strong,jeyakumar2014strong} and \cite{zhen2025unified}, that explore this duality.
 As it stands, the literature now presents a variety of dual-best problems derived and studied under different (combinations of) duality theories, e.g., Lagrangian, Conic, and Fenchel, resulting in both convex and nonconvex formulations.